-Like elite athletes, firefighters train hard and they train regularly…to be better than they were the last time.
+Like elite athletes, firefighters train hard and they train regularly.
 They compete against themselves each time they train, each time they respond.
-FireQ benchmarks help firefighters measure their own performance at each stage of an emergency response.
+FireQ benchmarks help firefighters measure their own performance and success at each stage of an emergency response.
 Data is collected and measured at the department level…quickly and easily.

 - During an active incident, a benchmark button is available on the home screen of the FireQ app.

 - A complete list of the benchmarks is visible to all firefighters.

 - Firefighters with the appropriate permissions, tap the benchmark to start a timer, mark the task complete, or tag specific apparatus and firefighter.

 FireQ Benchmarks – How & Why Fire Chiefs are Using Them